 5. Set yourself up for success with small wins

 When setting these firm goals and objectives, don’t over-promise when there’s no chance to deliver.
-It can feel impossible to know where to start with a project that will eat up your entire next quarter, but it’s easier to manage a project when you know what has to be accomplished in the next two weeks compared to everything that has to be completed in the the next month.
+It can feel impossible to know where to start with a project that will eat up your entire next quarter.
+But it’s easier to manage a project when you know what has to be accomplished in the next two weeks compared to everything that has to be completed in the next month.
 Set yourself and your team up for success with realistic deadlines and achievable wins along the way.
-Successfully planning out the entire project could be a small win in itself.
+Successfully planning out the entire project is a way to improve your project management skills and could be a small win in itself.

 6. Understand (and embrace) the concept of MVP